 A local agency may also post all documents made available for public inspection pursuant to Section 54957.5(b) on the agency's Internet Web site.
 However, a local agency may not post the writings to its website in lieu of designating a public office or location for inspection of physical copies of the documents.
 We recommend that local agencies implement the following procedures to comply with Section 54957.5(b):

-Place a binder at the agency's principal place of business next to the public counter agenda packet that identifies the contents as follows: "Disclosable public documents related to an open session agenda item on the \\\\\ Agenda Packet distributed by the [AGENCY] to a majority of the [LEGISLATIVE BODY] less than 72 hours prior to the meeting."

-- On the agenda template for all meetings, there should be a standard footer or statement that indicates the following: Any disclosable public writings related to an open session item on a regular meeting agenda and distributed by the [AGENCY] to at least a majority of the [LEGISLATIVE BODY] less than 72 hours prior to that meeting are available for public inspection at the \\\\\ Counter at [AGENCY'S PLACE OF BUSINESS] located at [ADDRESS] and [optional] the \\\\\ Counter at the \\\\\ Library located at [LIBRARY ADDRESS] during normal business hours.
-[Optional] In addition, the Agency may also post such documents on the Agency's Website at [WEBSITE ADDRESS]. - On all documents made available for public inspection pursuant to Section 54957.5(b), make a notation of the date when distributed to at least a majority of the legislative body and placed in the binder at agency's place of business, [optional] the Library, or [optional] on the agency's Website. - Charge customary photocopying charges for copies of such documents.
+- Place a binder at the agency's principal place of business next to the public counter agenda packet that identifies the contents as follows: "Disclosable public documents related to an open session agenda item on the Agenda Packet distributed by the [AGENCY] to a majority of the [LEGISLATIVE BODY] less than 72 hours prior to the meeting." - On the agenda template for all meetings, there should be a standard footer or statement that indicates the following: Any disclosable public writings related to an open session item on a regular meeting agenda and distributed by the [AGENCY] to at least a majority of the [LEGISLATIVE BODY] less than 72 hours prior to that meeting are available for public inspection at the Counter at [AGENCY'S PLACE OF BUSINESS] located at [ADDRESS] and [optional] the Counter at the Library located at [LIBRARY ADDRESS] during normal business hours.
+[Optional] In addition, the Agency may also post such documents on the Agency's Website at [WEBSITE ADDRESS].
+During the COVID-19 pandemic, agencies should make these documents available online to the greatest extent possible, especially when public buildings or facilities are temporarily closed to public access. - On the [AGENCY'S] Website, create a subfolder under the agenda packet folder that identifies the contents of the subfolder as follows: "Disclosable public documents related to an open session agenda item on the Agenda Packet distributed by the [AGENCY] to a majority of the [LEGISLATIVE BODY] less than 72 hours prior to the meeting." - On all documents made available for public inspection pursuant to Section 54957.5(b), make a notation of the date when distributed to at least a majority of the legislative body and placed in the binder at agency's place of business, [optional] the Library, or [optional] on the agency's Website. - Charge customary photocopying charges for copies of such documents.